DonatoMeoli/DS-SRS/README.md

 ## Prerequisites

-To run the software you must extract the [SUSIG](http://biometrics.sabanciuniv.edu/susig.html) dataset folder from the SUSIG.tar.gz archive by typing into the terminal:
+To run the software you have to extract the [SUSIG](http://biometrics.sabanciuniv.edu/susig.html) dataset folder from the SUSIG.tar.gz archive by typing into the terminal:

 ```
 $ tar zxvf SUSIG.tar.gz